Trams in Rome: History

-Rome had horse buses after 1845, when pope Gregory XVI authorized a line from Piazza Venezia to the Basilica di San Paolo fuori le mura to transport pilgrims.
+Rome had horse-drawn omnibuses after 1845, when pope Gregory XVI authorized a line from Piazza Venezia to the Basilica di San Paolo fuori le mura to transport pilgrims.
 This first line did not run according to a timetable; trams left when they were full.
 Horse trams arrived in 1877, connecting Piazzale Flaminio with the Ponte Milvio, the current line 2.

 In 1895, electric trams arrived, connecting Termini station to Piazza San Silvestro.
 By 1904, all horse tram lines had been electrified – the Ponte Milvio tram last.
 By 1905, a total of 17 tram lines were operating, using 144 electric vehicles, with a number of horse-drawn trams functioning as backup.

 After a few years of competition with the incumbent company SRTO, in 1929, government-controlled company ATAG (Azienda Tranvie Autobus del Governo di Roma) took over the whole network, and by the end of that year, the network had reached its largest extent: no fewer than 59 lines along 140 km of track.

 Rome’s tram network at its maximal extent in 1929.

 As many lines shared parts of their routes, a large reorganization took place in 1930: from then on, two circular lines functioned alongside 24 radial lines, which all started out from the inner ring (the 'black ring'), and crossed the outer ring (the 'red ring').
 Within the inner ring, all tram lines were cancelled and substituted by autobuses.
 40 kilometers of tracks were dismantled, and part of the older rolling stock was demolished.

 After the Second World War, the operating company changed its name to ATAC (Azienda Tranvie ed Autobus del Comune di Roma), but the network kept shrinking.
 The inner ring was deactivated in 1959; the outer ring only ran in one direction from that year until reconstruction in 1975.
 The connection Piazzale Flaminio-Ponte Milvio was cancelled in 1960 and reconstructed in 1983 (northern part) and 1990 (southern part).
 Line 8 was opened in 1998.
 There are plans to open more lines, including connections from the current northern terminus of line 8 to Termini, and a line from the same terminus towards the Vatican.